 Estimated Value £6

-Most coins from the 1949 minting, which do not had IMD IMP printing, will be in F condition and are worth around £6.
+Most coins from the 1949 minting, which do not have IMD IMP printing, will be in F condition and are worth around £6.
 However, those at EF grading are worth £250.
 George VI Type 2 threepence coins in subsequent years up to 1952 are not worth very much but offer a cheap solution to boost a collection with the George VI depicted nickel-brass coin.

 Queen Elizabeth II (1953-1967)